 Lauren DeCicca, b.
-1989, is a documentary photographer from New York based in Burma.
+1989, is a documentary photographer from New York who is now based in Bangkok, Thailand.

 She's met people dealing with PTSD, drug addiction, displacement and disease, and is struck by the similarity in spirit between these people, despite the obvious divides.
 It has been a goal of hers to realize and mend this schism through photography, be it mental, physical or geographical in nature.